- Mosquito misters function similarly to sprinklers, but instead spray a pesticide mixture

 How Do Mosquito Misting Systems Work?

-Mosquito misting systems are sort of like yard sprinklers, but instead of water, they spray a very fine pesticide mixture.
-A pump sits on a reservoir of pesticide mixture – typically concentrated pesticide that you mix with regular water at a specific ratio.
-The mixture is pumped through a long hose with a series of nozzles to spray it in the surrounding area, such as on the vegetation around the edge of your property.
+Mosquito misting systems are sort of like yard sprinklers, but instead of water, they spray a very fine pesticide mist.
+A pump sits on a reservoir of pesticide mixture — typically concentrated pesticide mixed with regular water at a specific ratio.
+The mixture flows through a long hose with a series of nozzles to spray it in the surrounding area, such as on the vegetation around the edge of your property.

-While mosquito misting systems can be expensive at startup, costing somewhere between $1,000 and $3,000 on average, they are pretty low maintenance once they’re installed.
-Once the system is installed and lines have been run, the system can run automatically on a schedule as long as the fluid is periodically refilled.
+While mosquito misting systems are expensive at startup, costing somewhere between $1,000 and $3,000 on average, they are pretty low maintenance once you install them.
+Once you install the system and run the lines, the system runs automatically (often via a remote control) on a schedule.
+All you have to do is periodically refill the fluid.

-The pumps are not only responsible for distributing the pesticide to the misting nozzles, but they also agitate the mixture before pumping to ensure everything remains properly mixed.
+The pumps are not only responsible for distributing the mosquito spray to the misting nozzles, but they also agitate the mixture before pumping to make sure everything remains properly mixed.

 Are Mosquito Misting Systems Effective?

-Like any pest control strategy, the best way to use a mosquito misting system is in conjunction with other methods, a practice known in the industry as integrated pest management, or IPM.
+Like any pest control strategy, the best way to use a mosquito misting system is in conjunction with other methods.
+This practice is known in the industry as integrated pest management, or IPM.

-Because they are relatively new, there isn’t a lot of data available about just how effective they are, and companies may be inflating the beneficial effects of these systems since there aren’t any solidified advertising guidelines yet.
-In particular, some organizations have expressed concerns about the amount of pesticide that may be needlessly applied when misting systems are set to run automatically at set intervals rather than turned on and off manually.
+Because they are relatively new, there isn’t a lot of data available about just how effective these systems are.
+Companies may be inflating the benefits of these systems since there aren’t any solidified advertising guidelines yet.
+In particular, some organizations express concerns about the amount of unnecessary pesticides released when fogging and misting systems run automatically.

 However, pesticides are pesticides, regardless of their form of dispersal.
 When used responsibly and in conjunction with other methods, a misting system can be an effective part of a broader mosquito control strategy.
 Additional pest control measures include eliminating standing water from the property and applying insect repellant.

 Every yard is different, so it’s important to consider where you plan to run your lines and place the nozzles for your system.
-Avoid placing nozzles in any place where the pesticides will be sprayed into water, since this won’t do much against the mosquitoes and is toxic to the animals that do live there.
+Avoid placing nozzles where the pesticides will be sprayed into water, since this won’t do much against the mosquitoes and is toxic to animals.
 Instead, target vegetation, particularly around the edge of your property.

 Nozzles should be placed no more than 10ft off the ground to prevent the spray from drifting to unintended areas, and you should also avoid putting nozzles near any air intakes or AC units to prevent the chemicals from entering the house.

 Always make sure your reservoir is locked up tight so children playing in the yard can’t access it.
 You should also schedule your system to dispense pesticide during times when there are no people out in the yard, like early morning or evening.
-This will likely be more effective anyway since this is when mosquitoes are most active.
+This will likely be more effective anyway, as this is when mosquitoes are most active.

-You should also regularly check your system for leaks.
+Regularly check your system for leaks.
 Check the manufacturer’s instructions for your particular system on how to do this, but many systems automatically detect leaks through sensors in the flow meter.
-Similarly, you should ensure that the flow rate matches that indicated by the label.
+Similarly, you should make sure that the flow rate matches that indicated by the label.
 Too low a flow rate could indicate a leak, and too high a flow rate could damage the lines or nozzles.

 These systems can clog, so it’s a good idea to run plain water through the system at the beginning of the season to check for any clogs, leaks, or kinks.
 If clogs persist, dismantling and soaking the nozzles in white vinegar for 30–60 minutes can help clear it up.

 However, this may not always work, especially if the nozzle is old.
-If that happens, the nozzle will need to be replaced.
+You’ll need to periodically replace old nozzles.

-Unless you live somewhere warm that’s overrun with mosquitoes all year round, you’ll want to winterize your system when you’re not using it.
+Unless you live somewhere warm that’s overrun with mosquitoes year-round, you’ll want to winterize your system when you’re not using it.
 For most systems, this consists of clearing the lines of any remaining liquid to prevent the lines from getting damaged by freezing.

 Using an air compressor to blow the liquid from the line is the easiest method, but you can also leave the lines disconnected until it drains on its own.